-The most important component to emergency evacuation is – to get everyone out safely.
+The most important component of emergency evacuation is – to get everyone out safely.

 We know that with the increases in access to buildings the likelihood of having an individual with a disability in the building during an emergency evacuation is also increased.